Automattic/wp-calypso/test/e2e/docs/style_guide.md

 ### Prefer smaller steps

-Prefer more of smaller steps.
+Use more of smaller steps over monolithic step.

 **Avoid**: